TomerGalanti/tomergalanti.github.io/_pages/teaching.md

 # ETH Zurich
-## <a href="http://vvz.ethz.ch/Vorlesungsverzeichnis/lerneinheit.view?lerneinheitId=136107&semkez=2020S&ansicht=KATALOGDATEN&lang=en" class="links">Numerical Methods for Partial Differential Equations</a>
+## <a href="http://vvz.ethz.ch/Vorlesungsverzeichnis/lerneinheit.view?lerneinheitId=136107&semkez=2020S&ansicht=KATALOGDATEN&lang=en" class="links">Numerical Methods for Partial Differential Equations</a>, Spring 2020
 - *Master* in Physics, Data Science, Computational Biology.
 Computational Science and Engineering Bachelor.
 - I taught at the exercise classes and corrected the homeworks (in C++).
 - *Contents:* Derivation, properties, and implementation of fundamental numerical methods for a few key partial differential equations: convection-diffusion, heat equation, wave equation, conservation laws.
 Implementation in C++ based on a finite element library.
-- Spring 2020

-## <a href="http://vvz.ethz.ch/Vorlesungsverzeichnis/lerneinheit.view?lerneinheitId=132349&semkez=2019W&ansicht=KATALOGDATEN&lang=en" class="links">Computational Methods for Engineering Applications</a>
+## <a href="http://vvz.ethz.ch/Vorlesungsverzeichnis/lerneinheit.view?lerneinheitId=132349&semkez=2019W&ansicht=KATALOGDATEN&lang=en" class="links">Computational Methods for Engineering Applications</a>, Fall 2019
 - Mechanical Engineering Bachelor, third year.
 - I taught at the exercise classes (also explaining part of the theory) and corrected the homeworks (in C++).
 - *Contents:* introduction to the numerical methods for the solution of ordinary and partial differential equations that play a central role in engineering applications.
 Both basic theoretical concepts and implementation techniques necessary to understand and master the methods will be addressed.
-- Fall 2019

-## Translator and Proofreader
+## Translator and Proofreader, Summer 2019
 As part of a project at <a href="https://math.ethz.ch/" class="links">ETH Zurich</a>, I was part of translation team and I have been selected as the final proofreader of a Calculus book (German to Italian).

 # Previously